-Fly Like the Eagle
+Hy Like the Eagle

 An eagle knows when a storm is approaching long before it breaks.
-The eagle will fly to some high spot and wait for the winds to come.
-When the storm hits, it sets its wings so that the wind will pick it up and lift it above the storm.
-While the storm rages below the eagle it soaring above it.

-The eagle does not escape the storm is simply asses the storm to lift it higher.
+The eagle will fly to some high spot and will for the winds to come.
+When the storm hits, it sets its wings so that the wind, will pick it up and lift it above the storm.
+While the storm rages below the eagle is soaring above it.
+The eagle does not escape the storms.
+It suppresses the storm to lift it higher.
 It rises on the winds that bring the storm.
-When the storms of life come upon us-and all of us will experience them-we can rise above them by setting our minds and our belief toward and the storms do not have to overcome us.
-We can allow God's power to life as above them.
+When the storms of life come upon us-and all of us will experience them-we can rise above them by setting our minds and our belief toward cood.
+The storms do not have to overcome us.
+We can allow God's power to life us above them.

-God enables us to ride the winds of the storm that bring lickness, tragedy, failure and disappointment in our lives.
+God enables us to ride the winds of the storm that bring sickness, tragedy, failure and disappointment in our lives.
 We can soar above the storm.
 Remember, it is not the burdens of life that weigh us down, it is how we handle them.

 The Bible says.
 Those who hope in the Lord will renew their strength.

-They will sear on wings like eagles.
+They will solar on wings like eagles."
 Isaiah 40:31.

-The Fournal
+The Journal

-- 3 A Mouse in My New House?!
+- A Mouse in My New 3 House?!

-- 5 What Price Camelot?
-What Price Eternity?
+- What Price Camelot?
+5 What Price Eternity?

 - 7 The Empty Chair at Our Table

 - 9 The Martha in Me

 - 11 Miracles Happen Every Day

 - 12 God's Promises

 - 16 The Power of Roots

 - 17 Tumbleweeds and Other Needs

 - 18 Does God Still Speak to People?

 - 19 Prevailing Winds of Growth

 - 20 Questions of a Velveteen Woman

 - 21 Shepherdess International News